 Band mates in the early 1980's and friends ever since, singer-songwriters Matt Douglass and Sam Nitzberg began performing together as a duo in the late aughts, culminating with their collaboration on an EP in 2012, "Grayest Hits."
 Looking to enhance their performances of their catalog of originals and an eclectic list of covers, they recruited Davis Shingleton and Pat Sheridan to pitch in on mandolin, bass and vocals.
 After a year of performing and stretching out some arrangements, both Davis and Pat left to pursue other musical ventures, but not before recording some tracks for The Old Part of Town's self-titled first CD, released in the Fall of 2015.
-Soon after, Matt and Sam's longtime musical pal Steve Raskin joined on drums, along with with John Seay on bass and Marc Wexler on mandolin, solidifying the new TOPOT lineup.
-Electric guitarist Kurt Hammond joined the fray for a year or so, with fiddle/mandolin player Brian Whaley coming aboard in 2016.
-Then in December of 2018, "Upright" Dave Frieman took John Seay's place when he decided to split (although he'll periodically still be a part of things when Dave can't make it).
+Soon after, Matt and Sam's longtime musical pal Steve Raskin joined on drums, along with with John Seay on bass and, on a part-time basis, Marc Wexler on mandolin.
+Electric guitarist Kurt Hammond then joined the fray for a year or so, with fiddle/mandolin player Brian Whaley coming aboard in 2016.
+In December of 2018, "Upright" Dave Frieman took John Seay's place.

 Before teaming up with Sam to found The Old Part of Town, Matt released two roots rock/Americana albums: No Stone Unturned (2002), and Big Lucky (2008), which garnered Honorable Mention for Best Album in the Mid-Atlantic Music Monthly.
 Matt long has been writing songs that range from slow confessional country ballads to stories with a rock-n-roll soundtrack.
 His guitar playing style is influenced by everything from early folk masters to Ry Cooder to Anders Osborne.